How United Airlines Fixed Their Ongoing Urinal Clog Problem and What Your Airport Can Learn From It

 • Maintenance didn’t hear a peep for weeks

-It was clear: the uric salt had been the issue all along and Javelin fixed it.
+It was clear: uric salt was the issue and Javelin fixed it.

 From Fix to Prevention: United’s Long-Term Strategy